qwerwasdq/ljx19107010327/README.md

 # ljx19107010327
-My first repository on GitHub
+This is my first test!